kstefanelli/Streamer/README.md

 Fork and clone this repo.
 Then, `yarn install`.

-Next, run the development server: Run `yarn run dev`.
+Next, run the development server.
+Run `yarn run dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.